mds1/path-planning/README.md

 - `fps`: Frames per second for the video.
 Higher value results in faster playback but slower runtime.
 - `dpi`: Resolution of each frame of the video.
 Higher value results in better quality but slower runtime.
 - `imgformat`: Image format for figure.
 Should be left as `png`.

+Once imported, config_user.py is imported.
+This function sets up obstacles, figures, etc. You generally will not need to edit this function, but there a few things you can change here.
+- Under the comment `# Generating random fixed obstacles` is the line `rLoc = fcn.rectObs(newXFixed, newYFixed, newZFixed, 5,5,5)`.
+The 5,5,5 portion is what configures the fixed random obstacles to be 5x5x5.
+So modify this line if you want to change those dimensions.
+- Plot setting can be modified under the comment `# Configure plot settings`

 ### Files
 main_hdstar.py: 3D Hierarchical D* Lite algorithm